50 Unforgettable Things to Do in Riviera Nayarit

 15. Tequila, mezcal, and Mexican wine tasting

-There are tons of ways to try Mexico’s famous distilled spirits, but the best place in Riviera Nayarit is at Sayulita Wine Shop.
-You can schedule or walk-in to try some of the best tequila, mezcal, raicilla, and Mexican wine there is.
-I know the owners personally and they do an awesome job at sharing and introducing these spirits with travelers.
+There are tons of ways to try Mexico’s famous distilled spirits, but the best place in Riviera Nayarit is Sayulita Wine Shop.
+You can schedule or walk in to sample tequila, mezcal, raicilla, and even Mexican wine.
+I know the owners personally, and they do an awesome job sharing and introducing these spirits to travelers

 16. Whale watch in the Bandera’s Bay